abalogun/places/README.md

 ```
 Name the place ==>: EXIT
 ```
+## Extra Extra
+To see Web Developer salaries for the city per Indeed open dataMaker.js in the utils directory and uncomment lines 129 and 130.

 ## Tech
 The project uses the terminal to run the script in node.js.
 The project is serverless! and stores data in a SQLite database using Sequelize's ORM.